wp-plugins/militant-moderates-css-parent-selector-mmps/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds support for the Parent Selector syntax in CSS Styles.
-Parent Selectors are used to apply the styling to a specific Parent element.
+Adds CSS "Parent Selector" support to your Theme.
+Apply your CSS Style to Parent/Sibling elements not just the Selected element.

 == Description ==
-The right *Look and Feel* of your Theme can sometimes require that you modify the style of the **Parent** Element rather than that of the **Selected** Element.
-(The Selected Element is the last one matched by the CSS Selector.)

-The **Militant Moderates CSS Parent Selector MMPS** plugin for WordPress lets you write CSS Selectors that use an extended syntax for CSS Styles.
-When this plugin is installed and enabled, the **Parent Selector** syntax will be properly recognized and executed.
+Getting your Theme to look exactly right is an art form.
+Sometimes you need more flexibility.
+The Militant Moderates CSS Parent Selector (or **MMPS**) plugin gives you that flexibility.
+MMPS adds a feature called **Parent Selectors** to standard CSS.
+With enhanced Parent Selector CSS Styles, you can apply desired style changes to any element in the Selector, not just the last one.

+Parent Selectors are easy to learn too.
+Converting a standard CSS Selector to a Parent Selector is simply a matter of putting an exclamation mark '!' at the end of the desired Parent Element.

+> Complete details are available on the **[MMPS Plugin Home Page](http://www.militantmoderates.org/mmps-quick-start/ "MMPS Quick Start")**

 == Installation ==
 1. Extract the distribution ZIP file into the '/wp-content/plugins/' folder.